destinygg/destinypositions/docs/politics.md

 ## Defense of Property

-Putting aside whether Kyle Rittenhouse was "in the right" or "in the wrong", I think that we can have a separate discussion on defending property.
-I think that, in general, people have a right to defend their property.
+Putting aside the question of whether Kyle Rittenhouse was "in the right" or "in the wrong," I think that we can have a separate discussion on defending property.
+I believe that, in general, people have a right to defend their property.

 For example, if someone wants to destroy your local business, then you have a right to defend your local business.
 It does not really make a difference whether or not the people who want to destroy your business are pro-black, pro-nazi, or pro-Jesus Christ.

 Furthermore, I think that people have a right to defend their property with lethal force, but only if the attacker has been given notice.
-In other words, if Alice says "I will shoot you if you try to burn down my business", and Bob hears this, and tries to burn down the business anyway, Alice should be in the moral clear to fatally shoot them.
+In other words, if Alice says "I will shoot you if you try to burn down my business," and Bob hears this, and tries to burn down the business anyway, Alice should be in the moral clear to fatally shoot them.

 (I dutifully acknowledge that there can be degrees of escalation and de-escalation; the above example is simplified to get the point across.)